-This policy applies to anyone who has access to Manchester City Council's information systems, including but not limited to employees, temporary and agency staff, contractors, third parties working for the council, partners in joint ventures with the council and elected members of the council.
+This policy applies to anyone who has access to Manchester City Council's information systems, including but not limited to employees, temporary and agency staff, contractors, third parties working for the council and partners in joint ventures with the council.
 It concerns all electronic systems used to hold and / or process Manchester City Council's information.

-This policy is owned by the Manchester City Council - Corporate Information Assurance Risk Group (CIARG), this group has the right to authorise changes to, or disposal of, this policy.
+This policy is owned by the City Solicitor in consultation with Corporate Information Assurance Risk Group (CIARG), authorises changes to, or disposal of, this policy.
 This group is responsible for ensuring compliance with this policy, CIARG will be aided by the Data Governance Team in this role.